- This event has passed.

 Many researchers now seriously consider the possibility that computers will show intelligence equal to our own within a few decades – with profound implications for us all.
 How will we communicate with them, and they with us?
 Will they achieve human-like sentience and affective states as well as human-like cleverness?
 Will natural and artificial intelligence come to co-operate smoothly or are we heading for uneasy coexistence?
 The CETC seminar brings together experts in machine learning and emerging AI applications for a glimpse of the no longer so distant future.

-Rupert Thomas, The Technology Partnership
+Rupert Thomas, TTP

 Prof José Hernández-Orallo, Technical University of Valencia, currently Leverhulme Centre, Cambridge